Ken104-web/Weather-cli/Readme.md

 # Weather app
-A cli app that showcases various weather condtion in various parts of the world uder the users input .
+A cli app that showcases various weather condition in various parts of the world under the users input .